ethereum/portal-network-specs/witness.md

 ## Validating The Witness

-There are a couple of times we can validate the witness corectness.
+The witness MUST be rejected as invalid if any of these rules are violated.

-(1) When reading the binary data:
+1. When reading the binary data:
-- if we meet an unknown opcode or an unexpected data type;
+    - The `version` in the witness header MUST be 1;
+    - The `opcode` MUST be one of `0x00`, `0x01`, `0x02`, `0x03`, `0x04`, `0x05`, `0xBB`;
+    - Every fixed-length parameter MUST be read fully (e.g. if we need to read 32-byte `Hash`, then there should be at least 32 bytes available to read).

-(2) When building the trie:
+2. When building a single trie/a forest:
-- when there are no applicable rules left, but the success criteria isn't matched.
+    - When there are no rules applicable, the success criteria for a trie/forst MUST be met.
+It is important to add that on invalid inputs the situation when there are no rules applicable can happen way before every `INSTRUCTION` is replaced.

-(3) When checking the root hash:
+3. When checking the root hash:
-- when the trie is built, we can check it's root hash against a value we expect.
+    - The root hash of the built trie MUST be equal to what we expect.

 ## Implementer's guide